ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/runtime_integration/subscription_mgmt.md

 **Notes**

   * This function immediately starts the subscription in the next IDN block.
 Randomness will be received via the `consume_pulse` dispatchable.
   * This function uses a "fire and forget" XCM call.
-For more details on verifying success, see the [notes section](https://www.google.com/search?q=%23notes).

 ### Managing Subscriptions